HUMANS OF CANADIAN GOLF

 Todd Keirstead

-June’s feature highlights Todd Keirstead a golf entertainer and swing specialist who has worked with players ranging from beginners to high-profile tour professionals.
+June’s feature highlighted Todd Keirstead a golf entertainer and swing specialist who has worked with players ranging from beginners to high-profile tour professionals.
 Beyond coaching, Todd is a skin cancer survivor and a passionate advocate for Skin Cancer Awareness within the golfing community.

 Golf has been one of life’s greatest teachers, instilling in me a profound understanding of perseverance and the importance of adaptability.
 Whether it’s a tough lie on the course or a setback in life, it’s not the obstacles that define you, it’s how you respond to them.”

--Todd Keirstead.
+-Todd Keirstead

 Golf has been at the heart of my life since I was a child, a passion I inherited from my father.
 It brought us together, teaching me discipline, creativity, and resilience.
 Over the years, golf became more than a sport, it became a platform for me to inspire others, whether through traveling the world helping raise millions of dollars for various charities through instructional entertainment, or my work with adaptive golf, the game has shaped me into someone who values inclusion, perseverance, and the joy of bringing people together, regardless of their abilities.